Ben7z-Cohen/Emotions-Recognition-App/README.md

 # Emotion-Recognition-App
 Using FisherFace and Haar-like features techniques to identify "emotions" (Facial expression) in real time.
 The App is controlled by GUI which can show the identification.
-Furthermore, the app would collect the "emotions" over a period of time and provide grapical analysis using Bokeh.
+Furthermore, the app would collect the "emotions" over a period of time and provide grapical analysis using bokeh module.
-NOTE: at the moment the classifier is created in real time with a small dataset - the results are not that good.
+NOTE: At the moment the classifier is created pre-running with a small dataset - the results are bad.

-The next step is to train CNN/SSD with a large dataset, getting the weights and provide better results.
+`Work in progress:`

+Improving the project with the following steps:

+  1.Using CNN classifier.

-WIP - implementing OOP design for the app & adjusting the syntax to PEP 8.
+  2.Implementing OOP design & adjusting the syntax to PEP 8.